-Issue a warrant of control (for the purpose of ‘taking control of your goods’).
+Issue a warrant of control (for the purpose of taking control of your goods).
 This will incur additional costs of up to £310

-Warrant for your arrest to return to court
+Issue a warrant for your arrest to return to court

 Increase your fine by 50%

-Clamping Order for the clamping, removal and sale of your vehicle
+Issue a Clamping Order for the clamping, removal and sale of your vehicle

-Registering the account in the Register of Judgements, Orders, and Fines (affecting your ability to obtain credit)
+Register your court fine in the Register of Judgements, Orders, and Fines (affecting your ability to obtain credit)

 Can I appeal a Further Steps Notice?